Open Mic Night

 View Event →

-This program is free and hosted by Florence Arts and Museums.
-This workshop is made possible by support from the Muscle Shoals National Heritage Area.
-Pope’s Tavern Museum open Tuesday-Saturday, 10am until 4pm, and is located at 203 Hermitage Drive, Florence, AL 35630.
+All of these events will cost $20 per participant and will take place at Pope’s Tavern Museum, 203 Hermitage Drive, Florence, AL. Pope’s Tavern is open Tuesday-Saturday, 10am until 4pm, and is located at 203 Hermitage Drive, Florence, AL 35630.
 For questions, call : (256) 760-6379 or email: connect@florencealmuseums.com.

 View Event →